5 proven ways to build your email list fast

 I was definitely a latecomer to it, but I just found email to be so much easier.
-It was easier to get someone on an email list because I could offer them something, like being the first to know when my book comes out.
-Or I could send them a free ebook for signing up.
-That’s so much more compelling than “follow me on Twitter.”
+It was easier to get someone on an email list, because I could offer them something for it, like being the first to know when my book comes out, or I could send them a free eBook for signing up.
+That’s so much more compelling than ‘follow me on Twitter.’

-So it was actually easier to get email subscribers than it was to get Twitter followers.
-And then, when I looked at the conversion rates for my book launch, the value of a Twitter follower vs. an email subscriber just wasn’t even close.
-The email subscribers were 15x as valuable as Twitter followers.
+So it was actually easier to get email subscribers than it was to get Twitter followers, and then when I looked at the conversion rates in my book launch, the value of a Twitter follower versus an email subscriber just wasn’t even close.
+The email subscribers were 15x as valuable as the Twitter followers.

 Ready to start growing your email list?
 Keep reading to learn how.

 5 proven tactics to build your email list fast